putiyeb/Java_A_Beginner_Guide/mymodapp/CompileAndRun.md

 error: in multi-module mode, the output directory cannot be an exploded module

-just remove the module directory and recompile
+just remove the wrong module directory and recompile